Ex Girlfriend (group): 1989–1992: Ex Girlfriend and X Marks the Spot

 In 1989, Petite attracted the attention of male group Full Force.
 They were managed by Full Force and signed to the group's Forceful Records, a subsidiarity label of Reprise Records in late 1989.
 Shortly after adding Stacy Francis to the lineup, the group changed their name to Ex Girlfriend.
 The group members adopted the surname 'X' as part of a group concept of "female militarism".
 They performed background vocals for Lisa Lisa and Cult Jam on the song "Just Git It Together" (1989) and on Jasmine Guy's single "Try Me" (1990).

 In mid-1991, Ex Girlfriend released their debut single "Why Can't You Come Home".
 The single peaked in the top-five on Billboard's Hot R&B/Hip-Hop Songs chart.
 The success of the single invited them to perform on various TV shows including Soul Train.
 In October 1991, they released their album X Marks the Spot which peaked at number thirty-nine on the Top R&B/Hip-Hop Albums chart.
 The album's second single "You (You're the One for Me)" peaked at number thirty-five on the R&B chart.
 The album's final single "With All My Heart" failed to chart.

 In October 1992, Ex Girlfriend released a single "Colorless Love" which appeared on the soundtrack for drama film Zebrahead.

 1994–1995: It's a Woman Thang and disbandment

 In mid-1994, Ex Girlfriend released "X In Your Sex".
 In August 1994, Ex Girlfriend released their second album It's a Woman Thang.
 The album failed to chart.
 After the second single "You for Me" failed to chart, the overall project ultimately became a commercial failure.
-In 1995, the group dissolved and each member pursue solo endeavors.
+In 1995, the group dissolved and each member pursued solo endeavors.